 Between her high energy performances combined with her Hollywood friendly, racially ambiguous looks and hand selected singles by the music industry’s most powerful figures — failure simply wasn’t an option when it came to Lopez’s rollout as an artist and eventual industry powerhouse.
 Almost two decades into her career, Lopez still ranked 6th on Forbe’s list of music’s highest earning women, to date has sold 80 million records worldwide and thanks to her transformation into a bonafide business woman via her countless fashion and beauty ventures, has a net worth of $400 million.

-One can also argue that Lopez’s Puerto Rican heritage and Bronx upbringing justifies her adjacency to hip-hop music – New York Puerto Ricans are often overlooked when it comes to their involvement in the advancement and growth of the genre, and Lopez often explains that it was the music that soundtracked her youth.
-If anything, Lopez’s juggling of genres within her career is a proper representation of the Latinx experience that audiences didn’t fully comprehend when she debuted; a showing of how Latinx and black identity is more alike than they are different.
-Musical solidarity doesn’t mean a 'one size fits all' sort of representation that the industry has put upon Lopez though – see the confusion and dismay that followed the announcement that she would be performing a tribute to the music of Motown at the 2019 Grammy Awards earlier this year.
+One can argue as well, that Lopez’s Puerto Rican heritage and Bronx upbringing justifies her adjacency to hip-hop music — New York Puerto Ricans are often overlooked when it comes to their involvement in the advancement and growth of the genre and Lopez often explains how it’s the music that soundtracked her youth.
+If anything, Lopez’s juggling of genres within her career is a proper representation of the Latinx experience that audiences didn’t fully comprehend when she debuted; a showing of how Latinx and Black identity is more alike than they are different.
+Musical solidarity doesn’t quite mean a one size fits all sort of representation that the industry has put upon Lopez though — see the confusion and dismay that followed the announcement that she would be performing a tribute to the music of Motown at the 2019 Grammy Awards earlier this year.

-Lopez’s level of success, as a woman and as a Latinx artist, has layered intricacies in terms of what she symbolises as a pop culture icon today.
-To her large Latinx fanbase, and especially in the United States, she’s the ultimate status to aspire to when it comes to making it as a Latinx in America without sacrificing your heritage.
-On the other hand, her career showcases the marketing mindsets of industry executives, as well as the ways in which black artists have and will continue to shape the cultural landscape of art, music and beyond – whether they receive the due credit, acknowledgement and praise they deserve or not.
-In an age where fans demand the utmost transparency from their favourite artists, maybe a nod of acknowledgement from Lopez regarding who helped shape her musical success, is all that people ask of her.
+Lopez’s level of success, as a woman and as a Latinx artist, has layered intricacies to what she symbolizes as a pop culture icon today.
+To her large Latinx fanbase, and especially in the United States, she’s the ultimate status to aspire to when it comes to making it as a Latinx in America, without sacrificing your heritage and who you are.
+On the other hand, her career simultaneously showcases the marketing mindsets of industry executives then and now and how Black artists have and will continue to shape the cultural landscape of art, music and beyond, whether they receive the due credit, acknowledgement and praise they deserve or not.
+In an age where fans demand the utmost transparency from their favorite artists, maybe a nod of acknowledgement from Lopez regarding who helped shape her musical success, is all that people ask of her.